 This post may contain affiliate links.
 Please see my full Disclosure Policy for details.

 Can you really eat cranberries and jalapeños together?
 Yes.
 Yes you can, and you will love it!
-The combination of sweet and savory ingredients brings a refreshing punch of flavor to Cranberry Salsa.
+The combination of sweet and savory ingredients brings a refreshing punch of flavor to this Cranberry Jalapeno Dip.
 And honestly, it’s not too spicy.
 I promise.

 This is one of those recipes that seems to have been around forever in one form or another.
 I’ve seen it in old Taste of Home magazines, church cookbooks and Good Housekeeping.
 I don’t know why it took me so long to get around to making it for myself.